vikas2020/Data-Visualization-Course-CS-625/HW2/Report.md

 ![](img/sc7.jpg)

   There are different types of rodents in the data set.
 So I saved all of them in one category **rodents**.
 And specify their breed in the *pets breed* column.
 Similarly tortoise in the turtle category.
   Later I used *GREL method* to change the pets breed, in some cases their name is given as guinea pig but breed is unknown.
   So I changed their breed as guinea pig and all these rodents like rat,guinea pig,hamster,gerbil in one combine category *Rodents*

 ![](img/gpig_rodents_unknown _gpig.jpg)

   I also used manual editing in some cases. like in this one the *age* is specified in the *pets breed* column and *pets age* is shown  *unknown*.
   Also in some cases *age* is written as *text datatype*.
 So it is not showing in the numerical faucet in numeric column.
-They all are showing in the non numeric column. so I edit that part manually for many values.
+  They all are showing in the non numeric column.
+So I edit that part manually for many values.

 ![](img/name_8years.jpg)